espresso/espresso/ViewAPI.md

 There are 2 reasons why `Products#render_partial` is failing:

   - real - template not found
-  - conceptual - using same strings repeatedly is a Unacceptable bad practice
+  - conceptual - using strings repeatedly is a Unacceptable bad practice

 Just imagine what happens if you want to change `layouts_path` from `layouts` to something else.